Kaholo/kaholo-plugin-terraform-cli/README.md

 # kaholo-plugin-terraform-cli
-Kaholo pPlugin to run Terraform CLI commands.
+Kaholo Plugin to run Terraform CLI commands.

 ## How To Use
 After installing the plugin on the Kaholo server, make sure that Terraform is installed on every agent that will run methods from this plugin.